Extending fibre nonlinear interference power modelling to account for general dual-polarisation 4D modulation formats: Model assumptions

 \subsection{System model}

 The baseband equivalent model of the optical fibre system under investigation in this document is shown in Fig.~\ref{fig:system_model}.
-The fibre channel is a multi-span fibre system using Erbium-doped fibre amplification (EDFA).
+The fibre channel is a multi-span fibre system using Erbium-doped fibre amplification.
 In this manuscript, it is assumed that a single-channel signal is transmitted.
 The transmitter is assumed to generate for each symbol period $n$ the 4D symbol $\boldsymbol{a}_{n}=[a_{x,n}, a_{y,n}]^{T}$ where $a_{x,n},a_{y,n}\in \mathbb{C}$ are complex symbols modulated on two arbitrary orthogonal polarisation states $x$ and $y$, respectively.
 Linear modulation with a single, real, pulse $p(t)$ on $x$ and $y$ polarisation is adopted.
 The pulse $p(t)$ with spectrum $P(f)$ is assumed to be strictly band-limited within the range of frequencies $[-R_s/2, R_s/2]$.
-As discussed in Sec.~\ref{subsec:sig_period}, the transmitted signal $\tilde{\boldsymbol{E}}(t,0)$ is assumed to be periodic with period $T$, such that
+As discussed in Sec.~\ref{subsec:sig_period}, the transmitted signal $\tilde{\boldsymbol{E}}(t,0)$\footnote{In this paper, the first variable of the optical field represents either the time or frequency variable, whereas the second one represents the fibre propagation section.
+An exception is made for the multi-span system case, where second and third variable are assigned to the number of spans and span length, resp.
+This highlights the joint dependence of the output optical field on these two variables, as shown later in the paper.} is assumed to be periodic with period $T$, such that

 and $T_s=1/R_s=T/W$ represents the symbol period, and $R_s$ is the symbol rate.
 A schematic representation of the transmitted signal is shown in Fig.~\ref{fig:time_sketch}.